pkarsy/rcCalibrator/README.md

 Probably the voltage will be 3.3V as we talk about a 8Mhz system.
 - a ZIF developer board and
 - a DS3231 RTC module.
 You
-- also need some female-female Dupont 2.54 cables, better to be sort.
+- a few female-female Dupont 2.54 cables.
 - If you want visual feedback, you need also a 16x2 LCD and an LCD i2c adapter(search ebay), and to solder the secondary i2c header of the DS3231 module.
 The LCD modules come as 5V and 3.3V variants.
 Probably you need the 3.3V as mentioned above.